Uruguay–Argentina–Chile–Paraguay 2030 FIFA World Cup bid: Bid committee

 On 20 March 2019, Argentina President Mauricio Macri, Chile President Sebastián Piñera, Paraguay President Mario Abdo and Uruguay President Tabare Vazquez accepted to create a bid committee with a representative from each country to coordinate with CONMEBOL.
-The first meeting will be in Buenos Aires, Argentina on 8 April 2019.
+The first meeting was in Buenos Aires, Argentina on 8 April 2019.

 Venues by country

 For the 2026 FIFA World Cup, it has been confirmed that stadiums must have a capacity of at least 40,000 for group round, second round, and quarter final matches, 60,000 for the semi-finals, and at least 80,000 for the Opening Match and Final.
 As of yet the rules for 2030 have not been announced.

 There are no specific details of the venues that will be proposed by the Uruguay-Argentina, Uruguay-Argentina-Paraguay or Uruguay-Argentina-Paraguay-Chile bid, but according to the statements, some information can be deduced.
 According to information that made public after Paraguay aspire to be included in the event, it was unofficially known that Argentina would have eight venues, that Uruguay would have three stadiums and that Paraguay would add two scenarios to the proposal.

 denotes stadium used for previous men's World Cup tournaments (Argentina, Chile and Uruguay only).